agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 Using the lab computers, visualize the quality of the assembly graph, with an emphasis upon repeated sequences, using BANDAGE (https://rrwick.github.io/Bandage) and the *LastGraph.txt* file available on A2L/GitHub.

-**Question #11.
-Based on the Tablet, MAUVE, and BANDAGE results, what is your assessment of the quality of your genome assembly?** (2 points)
+**Problem #1.
+Based on the Tablet, MAUVE, and BANDAGE results, what is your assessment of the quality of your genome assembly?**

 <a name="galaxy"></a>
 ## Galaxy